joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 After that, we extract the user's ID from the above mutation response.
 Then we generate an authentication token for the user using the `generateAuthToken` on the `graphcool` object that was created using the `fromEvent` function earlier.
-This token will allow the user perform protected actions such as creating posts etc.
+This token will allow the user to perform protected actions such as creating posts etc.

 Then finally, we return the data the user wanted.